 - Map Revision Processing Options

 With over 20,000 communities participating in the National Flood Insurance Program (NFIP), it is a challenge to keep flood hazard maps up to date.
 There are three primary methods by which a community's flood hazard maps are updated.
 The first is through a Federal Emergency Management Agency (FEMA)-initiated study or restudy of flood hazards and subsequent revision of the NFIP flood maps.
 The second method is through a community-initiated revision under Part 65 of the NFIP regulations, and the third is through the Cooperating Technical Partners (CTP) initiative.
-Each of these methods is discussed briefly below.
+Each of these methods are discussed briefly below.

 FEMA-Initiated Map Updates